Invicta Park Barracks: Invicta Park

 An adjacent site, just a few hundred yards north, was acquired from the Lushington family in 1936 and shortly before the outset of the Second World War a hutted camp (later known as Invicta Lines, reflecting Invicta, the motto of Kent) was built there, initially for the training of militiamen.
-These new barracks became the Regimental Depot and Headquarters of the Queen's Own Royal West Kent Regiment and it housed the regiment's Infantry Training Centre (13 I.T.C.) for the duration of the war.
-In 1946 the I.T.C. moved to Shorncliffe.
-While Maidstone continued as the Headquarters of the Regiment, only a skeleton staff remained on site (mainly to maintain the Officers' and Serjeants' Messes for occasional functions) until in 1950 the Regimental Depot system was re-established for infantry training.
+These new barracks became the regimental depot and headquarters of the Queen's Own Royal West Kent Regiment and it housed the regiment's Infantry Training Centre (13 I.T.C.) for the duration of the war.
+In 1946, the I.T.C. moved to Shorncliffe.
+While Maidstone continued as the headquarters of the regiment, only a skeleton staff remained on site (mainly to maintain the Officers' and Serjeants' Messes for occasional functions) until in 1950 the Regimental Depot system was re-established for infantry training.
 In 1959, however, the depot was demoted to the status of out-station to the new Home Counties Brigade depot at Howe Barracks in Canterbury.
-In June 1961, following the amalgamation of the regiment with The Buffs (Royal East Kent Regiment), the Regimental Depot and Headquarters closed.
+In June 1961, following the amalgamation of the regiment with The Buffs (Royal East Kent Regiment), the regimental depot and headquarters closed.

-The Regimental Headquarters of 36 Engineer Regiment have been at Maidstone since 1959.
+The Regimental Headquarters, 36 Engineer Regiment have been at Maidstone since 1959.
 They were initially based in the hutted camp at Invicta Lines, but between 1965 and 1966 it was demolished and the regiment moved into new barracks on the site, which was renamed Invicta Park.
 The regiment had also occupied the old Barracks since the 1960s, but these were vacated in 1994 when new working accommodation was provided on an expanded Invicta Park site.

+Based units

+The following units are based at Invicta Park Barracks: